Terreii/hoodie-plugin-store-crypto/README.md

 Uses the salt in `hoodiePluginCryptoStore/salt` or `_design/cryptoStore/salt` and unlocks the cryptoStore.
-It will pull `hoodiePluginCryptoStore/salt` and `_design/cryptoStore/salt` from the remote and reject if they don't exists or are deleted.
+It will pull `hoodiePluginCryptoStore/salt` and `_design/cryptoStore/salt` from the remote and reject if they don't exists or are deleted or the password mismatch.

 Rejects with: